dreginkogan/Savonius-VAWT/README.md

 ## Point of this project ##

-For me, the number one reason why I do anything is just because "I feel like it", and have trouble elaborating further.
+For me, the number one reason why I do anything is just because "I feel like it", and will not elaborate further.
 I do not remember when I got interested in VAWTs, but I believe it was after I watched a single youtube video on them, which sparked my interest.

 What is important about this wind turbine in particular, is that I am utilizing recycled soda cans from the copious amounts of sparkling water that I drink.
 I had hundreds of cans